epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Teams (or individuals) can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are affiliated with an academic institution.
-Up to 15 teams will be chosen to participate in the initiative.
+        Teams (or individuals) were eligible to participate in the competition if they (1) had significant experience in machine learning, and (2) were affiliated with an academic institution.
+We sought to invite up to 15 teams to participate in the initiative.

       </div>
     </div>